 Last week, Reuters reported that NHTSA would not be opening a formal investigation on the sensor systems after reviewing information in a lawsuit that was filed by the widower of a woman who died in a crash allegedly caused by a faulty sensor.
 A NHTSA spokesperson told The Detroit News that members of its Office of Defects Investigations “used their objective approach in reviewing all available data for severity of outcome and verified frequency of occurrence” and determined that no additional investigation was necessary.

 Blumenthal wrote NHTSA “inexcusably failed to open an investigation or warn the public.”
-He says he would like to see all the information about the defective safety feature and why NHTSA did not open an investigation into the matter.
+He says he would like to see all the information about the defective safety feature and why NHTSA did not investigate the matter.
 NHTSA said it received the senator’s letter and will address his questions and concerns.

 However, the lawsuit against GM filed by a man alleges that his 42-year-old wife died after her 2007 Chevy Trailblazer crashed as the result of a defective steering sensor that the automaker failed to adequately warn drivers bout in spite of long knowing that the component had issues.